Urinary Tract Infection in Males Treatment & Management

 Antimicrobials are not needed for asymptomatic patients who have evidence of inflammation on biopsy specimens or in secretions (category IV prostatitis); however, antimicrobials should be considered for men who are infertile who have bacteria or inflammation in their semen.

-Surgery is indicated only for a few specific conditions, including bladder neck obstruction, prostatic calculi (see the image below), and recurrent infection with the same bacteria.
+Surgery is indicated only for a few specific conditions, including bladder neck obstruction, prostatic calculi (seen in the image below), and recurrent infection with the same bacteria.
+[4]

 Prostatic calcifications in a male with a urinary Prostatic calcifications in a male with a urinary tract infection.

 Transurethral incision of the bladder neck benefits some patients with bladder neck obstruction; however, transurethral balloon dilatation of the prostate is not helpful.
-A partial transurethral prostatectomy (TURP) removes only part of the infected gland and thus, benefits only one third of patients.
+A partial transurethral prostatectomy (TURP) removes only part of the infected gland and, therefore, benefits only one third of patients.

-Radical or total prostatectomy is usually not required or beneficial; complications include incontinence and impotence.
+Radical or total prostatectomy usually is not required or beneficial; complications include incontinence and impotence.
 Patients for whom a radical TURP or total prostatectomy should be considered are those with either prostatic calculi or those in whom the same bacteria have been consistently isolated from prostatic specimens.
 A prostate biopsy may confirm that the bacteria are actually originating from the prostate.
-These are rarely cured by antimicrobials alone; drainage is best achieved by an ultrasound-guided needle.
+These are rarely cured by antimicrobials alone; drainage is best achieved by an ultrasonographically guided needle.

-Other surgical interventions may be needed to remove or address other complications, such as bladder calculi, as shown in the following image.
+Other surgical interventions may be needed to remove or address other complications, such as bladder calculi (seen in the image below).

 Previous